KevinXu02/splatfacto-w/README.md

 ```

 ## Running the new method
 This repository creates a new Nerfstudio method named "method-template".
-To train with it, download the train/test tsv file from the bottom of [nerf-w](https://nerf-w.github.io/) and put it under the data folder.
-For instance, for brandenburg Gate the path would be `splatfacto-w\data\brandenburg_gate\brandenburg.tsv`.
+To train with it, download the train/test tsv file from the bottom of [nerf-w](https://nerf-w.github.io/) and put it under the data folder (or copy them from `.\splatfacto-w\dataset_split`).
+For instance, for Brandenburg Gate the path would be `splatfacto-w\data\brandenburg_gate\brandenburg.tsv`.
 Then, run the command:
 ```
 ns-train splatfacto-w --data [PATH]